-This project was a spatial modelling exercise that created coarse-scale pre-industrial landscape metrics of the Canfor Grande Prairie FMA area in Alberta.
-The primary goal was to understand if, or in what ways the current condition of the FMA area aligns with the historical range.
-The results suggest that much of this landscape is statistically already beyond its historical range.
-More specifically, the amount of mature (80-120 years) and old (>120 years) are in many cases currently very close to or beyond the upper natural range of variation (NRV) threshold and the overall amount of young (<40 years) forest is close to or beyond the lower NRV threshold.
-More detailed analyses revealed that the deviation from NRV was more pronounced in those parts of the landscape that are not actively managed for timber and black spruce dominated areas.
-This suggests that wildfire control efforts have been effective for many decades.
-However, the pattern of high levels old and low levels of young forest are evident on the 'active' land base as well, suggesting that historical disturbance rates have been higher than harvesting levels over the last few decades.
+This project was a spatial modelling exercise that created coarse-scale pre-industrial landscape metrics of the Weyerhaeuser Grande Prairie FMA area in Alberta.
+The primary goal was to understand if, or in what ways the current condition of the FMA area align with the historical "natural" range.
+The results suggest that much of this landscape is statistically well beyond its historical range.
+More specifically, the amount of mature (80-120 years) and old (>120 years) is in many cases currently very close to or beyond the upper natural range of variation (NRV) threshold.
+On the other hand, the overall amount of young (<40 years) forest was close to or beyond the lower NRV threshold for the landscape.
+More detailed analyses revealed that the deviation from NRV was more pronounced in those parts of the landscape that were not actively managed for timber and black spruce dominated areas.
+This suggests that wildfire control efforts have been effective for several decades.
+However, even the so-called "active" landbase shows this deviation pattern from NRV suggesting that historical harvesting levels have been lower than historical disturbance rates for several decades.

-A large amount of old forest can provide positive benefits to a landscape in the form of a buffer against natural disturbance.
-On the other hand, the social, ecological, and economic risks of having old forest levels beyond NRV include increased risk of wildfires or insect and disease outbreaks - the impact of which is already evident in BC and Alberta during the 2017 and 2018 fire seasons.
-Moreover, this study also revealed that the ecological benefits of having large amounts of older forest on this landscape is likely compromised by the cumulative impacts of linear features such as roads, seismic lines, and pipelines right-of ways spatially divide what would otherwise be large contiguous patches of old forest into smaller patches.
+A large amount of old forest can provide positive benefits to a landscape in the form of a buffer against natural disturbance and critical habitat.
+On the other hand, holding old forest levels beyond NRV increases the risk of natural disturbances such as wildfires or insect and disease outbreaks.
+This study also revealed that many of the ecological benefits of older forest on the Saddle Hills part of this landscape have been compromised by anthropogenic disturbance patterns that dissect what would otherwise be large contiguous patches of old forest into smaller patches.
+The larger, South FMA area currently has large patches of old forest consistent with NRV data, although this project represents the first of what should be several phases of evaluating spatial patterns.

 A less obvious, but equally important implication of the deviation of the study area from NRV is the loss of young forest habitat.
 While we tend to focus on old forest as the ultimate measure of ecosystem biodiversity, a large number of specialized species are dependent on disturbance, creating a smaller, but unique diversity peak within a few years after fire thanks to the sudden physical, chemical, and environmental changes.
-This landscape has been experiencing disturbance levels near or at the lower end of NRV for several decades, which minimizes opportunities for disturbance-specialist species
+This landscape has been experiencing disturbance levels near or at the lower end of NRV for several decades, which minimizes opportunities for disturbance-specialist species.